-Development Likelihood Significance of Possible mitigation Summary of mitigation strategy

-option impact strategies /effect on heritage values

-Development of High No impacts to N/A N/A
+Development option Likelihood Significance of impact Possible mitigation strategies Summary of mitigation strategy /effect on heritage values Development of the SIMTA site to north of the Holsworthy Group.
+High No impacts to heritage significance.
+N/A N/A

-the SIMTA site to heritage significance.

-north of the

-Holsworthy

-Group.

 Table 6: Development and mitigations options table - Holsworthy Group.